southworks/powerbi-samples/samples/sample-tennis-report/custom-visuals/comparison-chart/README.md

 - There is a *Multipliers* section that can help to adjust the values to a proper visual scale.

 ## Development setup
-To update or debug the custom visual, refer to the [custom visuals documentation](../README.md) and follow instructions to set up the development environment.
+To update or debug the custom visual, refer to the [custom visuals documentation](../README.md) and follow the instructions to set up the development environment.